sanskrit/raw_etexts/mixed/ebhAratI-sampat/sAhityam/alankArashAstram/bhAmahAchAryaH/kAvyAlankAraH.md

 favour is shown on account of religion or community.
-Even to-day there are a few scholars whose proficiency in Sastras is indeed very great but who because of want of opportunity remain in obscurity repenting for the number of years spent in study, while men with imperfect and scanty knowledge placed in position are experiencing a good deel of difficulty in collecting materials for producing some work and quite unable to penetrate into the subject-matter of Sastraic works, wholly engage themselves in much unimportant discussions such as whether the author of the Dhavanikarikas is the same as that of the Vritti or [different](# "If the single sentence in the Lochana (p.
-60 ) प्रकाशित इति। मया वृत्तिकारेण सतेति भावः had been taken into consideration and well understood there would have been no occasion at all for raising such a question.")
+Even to-day there are a few scholars whose proficiency in Sastras is indeed very great but who because of want of opportunity remain in obscurity repenting for the number of years spent in study, while men with imperfect and scanty knowledge placed in position are experiencing a good deel of difficulty in collecting materials for producing some work and quite unable to penetrate into the subject-matter of Sastraic works, wholly engage themselves in much unimportant discussions such as whether the author of the Dhavanikarikas is the same as that of the Vritti or different[^14] प्रकाशित इति। मया वृत्तिकारेण सतेति भावः had been taken into consideration and well understood there would have been no occasion at all for raising such a question.")

+[^14]: "If the single sentence in the Lochana (p.
+60

  Now I should stop.
 As I have already said, I felt it my bounden duty to show the present circumstances of the Sanskrit scholarship and I think, now I have done it and my heart feels free and unburdened.
 Whatever impression a scholar may form after reading the foregoing pages, I must be quite indifferent as taught by the following verses of the Bhagavad Gita: